Search This Blog

 In Waukegan there were four springs—Glen Flora, McAllister (aka Quintette), Magnesia, and Sag-au-Nash.

 The Glen Flora Springs was probably the best known.
-It was located in the Glen Flora Ravine east of Sheridan Road on the property of Calvin C. Parks (1805-1860), at today's Miraflores Avenue.
-A hotel was built on the west side of Sheridan Road to accommodate tourists coming to enjoy the spring.
+It was located in the Glen Flora Ravine east of Sheridan Road on the property of Calvin C. Parks (1805-1860).
+A hotel was built on the east side of Sheridan Road to accommodate tourists coming to enjoy the spring.

-Dedication day at Glen Flora Springs, circa 1880.
+Dedication day at Glen Flora Springs, 1874.
 The two men at front left are holding glasses of water.
-Notice the funnels next to the spring's hole for ease of pouring into bottles.
+Notice the funnels next to the spring's hole for easy pouring into bottles.
 Dunn Museum 92.32.264.

 Advertisement for Glen Flora Springs boasting "no more sewage in your drinking water."
 July 7, 1900 Waukegan Daily Sun. www.newspapers.com